MaartenBrijker/project/DESIGN.md

 This class will exist of:
  - several sliders controlling effects (filter / reverb / pitch)
- - a graphical interface displaying the wave form (audio unit has modules for this)
+ - a graphical interface displaying the wave form (Audio Kit has modules for this)
  - a bar like visual representation to automate an effect over the sample time (in order to provide more dynamics)

 # SQLite database